 If a logarithmic transformation of the data was selected in the graph's dialog box, then the information for the lowest value (Minimum) and Increment must be logarithmic values as well (e.g. for Minimum enter -2 for the value 0.01, or 0 for the value 1, 3 for the value 1000, etc.).
 Increment is then the exponent increment and should preferentially remain equal to 1.

 Scale reversal: if you want to reverse the scale of the axis, you enter the higher value in the Minimum field and the lower value in the Maximum field.
 Scale reversal is possible for both X- and Y-axis in most MedCalc graphs.

 When you click OK the graph will be replotted using the new axis scaling.
 However, the program will ignore a new axis scaling if this new scaling would cause data to fall outside the full axis range.

 In this box you can select the font, font style and font size used in the graph.
 The font Sample box (in which you can enter text freely) ignores the selected font size.
 The effect of font size can be seen in the Preview box.

 Format graph components

-To format different graph components, right-click on the component and select "Format..." in the pop-up menu.
+To format different graph components, right-click on the component and click Format... on the context menu.